john-itcsolutions/cheirrs/README.md

 `cat /etc/modprobe.d/blacklist-nvidia-nouveau.conf`

-You also need to delete the blacklisting entry for nvidia in /etc/modprobe.d.
-First find and note where tyhe entry exists:
+You also need to delete any blacklisting entries for nvidia in /etc/modprobe.d.
+First find and note where the entries exist:

 `grep nvidia /etc/modprobe.d/* /lib/modprobe.d/*`